naev/naev/Readme.md

 ## DEPENDENCIES

 Naev's dependencies are intended to be relatively common.
-In addition to an OpenGL-capable graphics card and driver, Naev requires the following:
+In addition to an OpenGL-capable graphics card and driver with support for at least OpenGL 3.1, Naev requires the following:
 * SDL 2
 * libxml2
 * freetype2